 The exploration licence (EL24817) tenement details are summarised in Table 1.
-It was granted to Genesis on 18th of April 2006 and has been renewed progressively until 17th April 2016.
-An application for Renewal of a Mineral Exploration Licence was lodged on the 5 April 2016 for a further two years.
+It was granted to Genesis on 18th of April 2006 and has been renewed progressively until 17 April 2018.
 The project comprises one exploration license which covers 118 graticular blocks with a total area of 372.59 square kilometres.
 It is prospective for base-metals, gold, silver, iron, cobalt, uranium and rare earth elements.